 About Forrest Wernick

 From the Bay Area, he’s lived throughout the country in California, Colorado, and New York, learning and playing music.
 He’s studied extensively with Rich Perry, Mulgrew Miller, and a whole lot of other amazing musicians.
-When he’s not playing saxophone, you can find him traveling, writing, trail running, and training in Muay Thai.
+When he’s not playing saxophone, you can find him traveling, writing, trail running, boxing, and training in Muay Thai.

 University of Denver, Lamont School of Music, Jazz Studies/Saxophone, BM